Luke 6 Lesson

 The Golden Rule teaches us to:

-We will end today’s lesson with the following two scriptures about being kind and loving others:
+We will end today’s lesson with the following two scriptures about treating others the way that we want to be treated:

-- “A new commandment I give to you, that you love one another, even as I have loved you, that you also love one another.
-By this all men will know that you are My disciples, if you have love for one another. ” - John 13:34-35.
+2. “A new commandment I give to you, that you love one another, even as I have loved you, that you also love one another.
+By this all men will know that you are My disciples, if you have love for one another.” - John 13:34-35.

-1) What did today’s Bible study make you think and feel?
+1) What did today’s Bible study make you think or feel?

-2) How can you apply what you have just learned to something specific that is happening in your life?
+3) How can you apply what you have learned to something specific in your life?

 ***PLEASE POST YOUR QUESTIONS OR COMMENTS HERE***

-1) What did today’s Bible study make you think and feel?
+1) What did today’s Bible study make you think or feel?

-2) How can you apply what you have just learned to something specific that is happening in your life?
+3) How can you apply what you have learned to something specific in your life?

 ***PLEASE POST YOUR QUESTIONS OR COMMENTS HERE***